rben01/covid19/README.rst

 ###################
 - 📅 In all graphs below, the start date was the earliest date for which there was data available and for which any of the plotted locations had confirmed cases.

 - | ⏳ Some graphs are annotated with benchmark lines showing the rate of new cases (possibly per capita) for a particular doubling time (or "DT" for short).
-Lines annotated ":math:`n` days" show how the number of coronavirus cases would increase within a region if it doubled every :math:`n` days.
+Lines annotated "n days" show how the number of coronavirus cases would increase within a region if it doubled every n days.
 Comparing the slope of a region's growth line to the slopes of these benchmark lines gives an indication of that region's doubling time.
 These graphs' legends also list the doubling times over different periods of time (e.g., "20d DT" means the average doubling time of a region over the past 20 days").
-  | To find the daily percent increase for any doubling time T, simply compute :math:`2^{1/T}`.
+  | To find the daily percent increase for any doubling time T, simply compute 2^(1/T).
 Below is a list of doubling times and corresponding per-day percent increases.

   - 1 day: +100% daily
   - 2 days: +41% daily